 Libel is considered as written or published defamatory statements, whereas slander is verbal or oral defamatory statements.
 Both require evidence that others have seen these statements, comments or actions.

-Find out more about the intricacies of defamation law and the options available to you in the FAQs below.
+Find out more about defamation law and how Shine Lawyers' defamation practice can work for you in the video below.

 What are the requirements to make a defamation law claim?

 To establish a claim for defamation, you must be able to prove all of the following: